leonid-pishchulin/poseval/README.md

 ```
 ## Data preparation

 Evaluation requires ground truth (GT) annotations available at [PoseTrack](https://posetrack.net) and  your method's predictions.
 Both GT annotations and your predictions must be saved in json format.
-Following GT annotations, predictions must be stored per sequence using the same structure as GT annotations, and have the same filename as GT annotations.
-Example of json prediction structure:
+Following GT annotations, predictions must be stored per sequence, for each frame of the sequence, using the same structure as GT annotations, and have the same filename as GT annotations.
+For evaluation on Posetrack 2017, predictions have to follow Posetrack 2017 annotation format, while for evaluation on Posetrack 2018 corresponding 2018 format should be used.
+Example of json prediction structure for Posetrack 2017 format:
 ```
 {
    "annolist": [